Whales of Hermanus

 Hermanus is renowned as one of the best whale watching destinations in the world.
 Visitors can look forward to seeing three different species of whales as well as a host of other marine life.

-Although our hotels remain closed, we are delighted to welcome back the whales who have arrived in Walker Bay.
+We are delighted to welcome back the whales who have arrived in Walker Bay.
 Whale season in Hermanus typically runs from June through to December.

 Whales are mammals that form part of the scientific infraorder known as cetaceans.
 There are two living groups of cetaceans, namely the toothed whales (Odontoceti), which includes dolphins, porpoises, and all other whales possessing teeth, such as the beaked whales and sperm whales.
 There are 73 species of toothed whales.
 The other group is the toothless whales, or as they are more commonly known, the Baleen whales (Mysticeti), which have baleen instead of teeth (a filter-feeder system inside the mouth).
 There are only 15 species of Baleen whales.
 The two groups are thought to have diverged around 34 million years ago.

 Below, we take a closer look at the three different species of Baleen whales found in the waters of Walker Bay that surround the coastal town of Hermanus where Birkenhead House is located.